Jennifer Hillier-My New Thriller Obsession

 Jar of Hearts (2018) by Jennifer Hillier

 You’ll see a lot of references to the Filipino culture because she’s filipino-canadian.
 And the way she writes about filipino food…Yum!
-I make chicken adobo too, but I have a feeling her characters cook better than me.
-Maybe not my adobo wings…those can’t be beat.

-Last thing, she’s a thriller author, so don’t expect rainbows and butterflies.
+She’s a thriller author, so don’t expect rainbows and butterflies.
 Thriller authors write about dark things and Hillier does not hold back.

 I’m currently reading my sixth Hillier book, Things We Do In The Dark and I already know what to expect…a wickedly dark ride.

 In closing, I want to thank her agent Victoria Skurnick for believing in her books… Hillier loves her agent and so do I. Her first published book, Creep, was rejected so many times because they said no one would care about a female main character who’s addicted to sex and cheats on her fiancé.
 It was strongly suggested that she make her more likable.
-Hillier did not forsake her original idea and decided an interesting character is more important than a likable one and guess what, she was right because Sheila happens to be one of my favorite main characters.
-She’s vulnerable, real and raw and wasn’t ashamed to tell us about that massive stinky shit she had to take in front of her captor.
+Hillier did not forsake her original idea and decided an interesting character is more important than a likable one and guess what, she was right because Sheila happens to be one of my favorite main characters because she’s vulnerable, real and raw and wasn’t ashamed to tell us about that massive stinky shit she had to take in front of her captor.

 Her books can be read in any order.
 My favorite ones are The Butcher, Wonderland, Little Secrets and the way it’s looking, Things We Do In The Dark.
 I’m 50% in and loving it.